nhoffman/dawgtools/README.md

 # dawgtools

+This package is intended to be used in the am-dawg-tool environment.
+Some setup is required before the first use...

 ## installation and use

 The commands below are intended to be run from within a bash shell.
 VS